texttheater/produce/manual.md

 Easy enough, right?
 Produce syntax is a dialect of the widely known INI syntax, consisting of sections with headings in square brackets, followed by attribute-value pairs separated by `=`.
-In Produce’s case, the section headings are targets to build, and the attribute-value pairs specify the target’s direct dependencies and the recipe to run it.
+In Produce’s case, sections represent _rules_, the section headings are _targets_ to build, and the attribute-value pairs specify the target’s direct dependencies and the recipe to run it.

-Dependencies are typically listed each under one attribute of the form `dep.name` where `name` stands for a name you give to the dependency – e.g., its file type.
-This way, you can refer to it in the recipe.
+Dependencies are typically listed each as one attribute of the form `dep.name` where `name` stands for a name you give to the dependency – e.g., its file type.
+This way, you can refer to it in the recipe using an _expansion_.

 Expansions have the form `%{...}`.
-In the target, they are used as wildcards, matching any string and assigning it the name specified between the curly braces.
-In attribute values, they are used like variables, expanding to the value associated with the name – no matter whether this name was assigned by matching on the target or by an attribute-value-specification.
+In the target, they are used as wildcards.
+When the rule is invoked on a specific target, they match any string and assign it to the variable name specified between the curly braces.
+In attribute values, they are used like variables, expanding to the value associated with the variable name.
+Besides target matching, values can also be assigned to variable names by attribute-value pairs, as with e.g. `dep.c = %{name}.c`.
+Here, `c` is the variable name; the `dep.` prefix just tells Produce that this particular value is also a dependency.

 So far, so good – a readable syntax, I hope, but a bit more verbose than that of Makefiles.
 What does this added verbosity buy us?
 We will see in the next